 The seating layout is a bit cramped, but it’s nice not to have to share a seat.
 This can be a bit of a problem if you have a child that is nervous about sitting by his or herself, but you’ll still be close behind them.
 As long as you’re in the same vehicle, you’ll only be a few feet in front of or behind your fellow rider.

 My advice would be to put any anxious riders in the middle seat, especially if they are children.
-The middle seat will probably prevent them from seeing straight ahead and that should help them feel a little more secure.
+The middle seat will help prevent them from seeing straight ahead (toward upcoming sections of track) and that should help them feel a little more secure.

 Conclusion